 Do you and the kids love exploring nature?
-Luckily, Illinois offers some great hiking trails, but if you’re up for a little adventure, these spots feature breathtaking waterfalls near Chicago that are at their peak during the spring.
+Chicagoland offers some great hiking trails, and if you’re up for a little adventure, these spots feature breathtaking waterfalls that are at their peak during the spring.

 - Address: 2668 E. 875th Road, Oglesby